rahulranjansah/hapsira/docs/source/examples/going-to-jupiter-with-python-using-jupyter-and-poliastro.myst.md

 import numpy as np

-from poliastro.bodies import Sun, Earth, Jupiter from poliastro.ephem import Ephem from poliastro.frames import Planes from poliastro.maneuver import Maneuver from poliastro.plotting import OrbitPlotter from poliastro.twobody import Orbit from poliastro.util import norm, time_range
+from hapsira.bodies import Sun, Earth, Jupiter from hapsira.ephem import Ephem from hapsira.frames import Planes from hapsira.maneuver import Maneuver from hapsira.plotting import OrbitPlotter from hapsira.twobody import Orbit from hapsira.util import norm, time_range
 ```

-All the data for Juno's mission is sorted [here](https://github.com/poliastro/poliastro/wiki/EuroPython:-Per-Python-ad-Astra).
+All the data for Juno's mission is sorted [here](https://github.com/hapsira/hapsira/wiki/EuroPython:-Per-Python-ad-Astra).
 The main maneuvers that the spacecraft will perform are listed down:

 * Inner cruise phase 1: This will set Juno in a new orbit around the sun.
 * Inner cruise phase 2: Fly-by around Earth.
 Gravity assist is performed.